 Repotting Cannabis Plants For Healthy Growth and Yield.
-As cannabis plants become too large for their plant pot, they need to be re-potted.
-This ensure healthy rapid growth and encourage large buds.
+As cannabis plants become too large for their plant pots, they need to be re-potted.
+This ensures healthy rapid growth and encourages large buds.
 A close crowded and too intricate root system in plant pot produces weak and delayed growth of cannabis plants.
 This promotes thin branches and smaller buds.

-Rockwool blocks , when planted in soil, tend to hold more water levels as can the soil itself.
-Subsequently roots emerge from the rockwool only slowly into the ground.
+Rockwool blocks, when planted in soil, tend to hold more water levels than can the soil itself.
+Subsequently, roots emerge from the Rockwool only slowly into the ground.
 I find repotting works best when transplanting soil to soil or rapid rooters or if you are transplanting from hydroponic systems, clay pebbles.
-If you do repot from rockwool into soil try to avoid directly watering the rockwool they should be only slightly moist to promote good as possible to the root growth.
+If you do repot from Rockwool into soil try to avoid directly watering the Rockwool they should be only slightly moist to promote good as possible to the root growth.